 What is eye-opening is that Jesus does not stop Abraham as he continues to argue for lower and lower numbers of righteous needed to spare the cities.
 Will the cities be spared if forty-five Godly people are found?
 What about forty?
 How about twenty?

 One Final Appeal

 Abraham then makes his last appeal for Sodom.
 He is well aware that God has indulged his desire to be as merciful as possible.
 Prefacing his last argument with acknowledging God's graciousness toward him, a case is made to forestall total destruction if only ten righteous can be found.

 And he (Abraham) said, "Oh do not let the Lord be angry, and I will speak only once more.
 Perhaps only ten shall be found there."
 And He said, "I will not destroy it for ten’s sake" (Genesis 18:32).

 Most people know what happens next.
 Only one person, righteous Lot (2Peter 2:7), whose uncle was Abraham, was found in the cities.
-He and his family are personally escorted out of Sodom before fire rains down from heaven and completely destroys the two sinful cities (Genesis 19:12 - 25).
+He and his family are personally escorted out of Sodom before fire rains down from heaven and completely destroys the two sinful cities and other villages nearby.

 And the men (angels) said to Lot, "Have you anyone here besides yourself?
 Bring your sons-in-law, and your sons, and your daughters, and anyone else you have in the city, bring them out of this place . . . "